gaoyuanliang/covid19_knowledge_graph/README.md

 # Covid 19 Knowledge Graph with Neo4j

-Building a Knowledge graph of covid19 on neo4j, from the data of Wikipedia data, Wikidata, by SPARQL quarying
+Building a Knowledge graph of covid19 on neo4j, from the data of Wikipedia data, Wikidata, by SPARQL querying

 If you are working on similar projects, I am happy to help.
 Contact me by gaoyuanliang@outlook.com